-- They must choose the Engineering Design, or Product Design concentration. - Since BUS 240 and ACC 113 are required both for the DTE major, and the Entrepreneurship minor, substitutions for those courses will be required for either the major or the minor.
+• Since BUS 240 and BUS 340 are required both for the DTE major, and the Entrepreneurship minor, substitutions for those courses will be required for either the major or the minor.
 The following courses are acceptable substitutions: BUS 332 (Marketing in Service Industries), BUS 333 (Marketing Channels), BUS 335 (Consumer Behavior), BUS 339 (Seminar in Marketing), and BUS 344 (Human Resource Management).
 Note that BUS 331 (Marketing: Principles and Management), which is an elective for both the Entrepreneurship concentration of the DTE major, and the Entrepreneurship minor, is a prerequisite for BUS 332, 333, 335, and 339.
 Minor Sequence in Product Design: